 - Keep Tag Editor in Front of Other Applications

-To open files, folders, or playlists from Finder press Open button in Tag Editor toolbar or use ⌘O shortcut.
+To open files, folders, or playlists from Finder, press the Open button in the Tag Editor toolbar or use the ⌘O shortcut.

-The quickest way to add lots of files from different locations in Tag Editor is Drag and Drop.
-Just drag selected files, folders, and playlists from Finder into Tag Editor window or icon.
+Drag & Drop is the fastest way to add lots of files from different locations to the Tag Editor window.
+Just drag audio and video files, folders, iTunes tracks, and playlists from Finder into the Tag Editor window or application icon.

-If you often add files in Tag Editor we recommend enabling the 'Stay in Front' feature.
-'Stay in Front' allows keeping Tag Editor windows on top of other applications to streamline Drag and Drop of audio files for tagging.
+If you often add files in Tag Editor, the 'Stay in Front' feature could be a time saver.
+'Stay in Front' allows keeping Tag Editor windows on top of other applications to streamline Drag and Drop of video and audio files for tagging.